Can Newtonian Gravity Produce Quantum Entanglement?: Preparation of mesoscopic quantum bodies

-Moreover, if the N00N state also carries some electric charge, then by placing a charge of opposite sign at $\vec{x}_M =(\vec{x}_L - \vec{x}_R)/2$, the combination forms a quantum body with an electric dipole with its direction in a superposition state.
-As there is no negative mass, it is impossible to produce the quantum mass dipole analogue.
-However, it is possible to form the mass quadrupole with its sign in the superposition state as shown in Fig. \ref{fig1}.
-Therefore, we will consider only the quantum mass quadrupoles and their mutual gravitational interactions in this note.
+Moreover, if the N00N state also carries an electric charge, then by placing a charge of opposite sign at $\vec{x}_M =(\vec{x}_L - \vec{x}_R)/2$, we can form a superposed electric dipole.
+In a gravitational analog—a mass dipole—is forbidden as there is no negative mass.
+However, it is possible to form the mass quadrupole with its sign in the superposition state as shown in Fig. \ref{fig1:main}(a) by superposing two proper arrangements of the relative positions of two mass dipoles.
+Consequently, we focus on constructing a quantum mass quadrupole in which the sign of the quadrupole moment is in superposition, and study the interactions of two such quantum bodies as shown in Fig. \ref{fig1:main}(b).